hdais/unbound-bloomfilter/README.md

     www.example2.co.uk        2.1
     www.example3.info         1.2

-It sums up number of long-standing (elapsed time > 2.0) qnames per domain.
-Public suffix list is used to classify domains.
+It sums up number of long-standing (elapsed time > 2.0) qnames per zone.
+Public suffix list is used to determine zone boundaries.

-    domain          num_of_long_standing_queries
+    zone            num_of_long_standing_queries
     -----------------------------
     example1.com    3
     example2.co.uk  1

-And it bloomfilters the domains whose `num_of_long_standing_queries` exceeds `bloomfilter-threshold`.
+And it bloomfilters the zones whose `num_of_long_standing_queries` exceeds `bloomfilter-threshold`.
-If a domain has been already bloomfiltered and its `num_of_longlived_queries` exceeds `bloomfilter-threshold * 2` (bloomfilter is not effective for any reason) ALL queries for the domain is refused.
+If a zone has been already bloomfiltered and its `num_of_longlived_queries` exceeds `bloomfilter-threshold * 2` (bloomfilter is not effective for any reason) ALL queries for the zone is refused.

 ### `unbound.conf` example